ktg5/csgo-cfg/README.md

 4. Open up console and type `exec autoexec`.
 5. Test out the config, edit to your liking, and test some more.

-## Build 1011!
+## Build 1012!
 ### What does Build 1012 do?
-Build 1011 has added the following:
+Build 1012 has added the following:
 - Crosshair & viewmodel updates.
 (Crosshair is a bit thicker, and `viewmodel_x` is set to `1.3` instead of `3`)
 - Scope thickness added -- makes the lines/dot (if running the SG (NOT SSG)) inside of the scope bigger by a specific amount, which is `3`.
 - Mouse sensitivity alias is now set to the default CSGO sensitivity; `1`.
 - Jump bind for nades has been added and set to "F3".
 - Takes damage information from console and puts it on the top left of the screen.
-- Added funny messages commands.
+- Added funny message commands.
 (Find them yourself...)

 ### How do I update?
 For those who are just getting into autoexecs, follow the steps on "How to install".